Mary Gartside: Review and commentary

 In 2013, a copy of An Essay on Light and Shade, on Colours, and on Composition in General was included in the exhibition Regency Colour and Beyond, 1785-1850 at the Royal Pavilion in Brighton.
-Curator Alexandra Loske produced a blog post about this rare book on the Royal Pavilion's official blog, in which all eight colour blots can be seen.
-A complete set of the blots has also been reproduced in Alexandra Loske's Colour: A Visual History.

-Since 2020, Mary Gartside has been featuring in a research project, led by Alexandra Loske) at the Centre for Life History and Life Writing Research (CLHLWR) at the University of Sussex about women in colour history.
-In January 2020 this project was presented by Loske as a research paper at the University of Edinburgh.
+Mary Gartside was the focus of a research project, led by Alexandra Loske at the Centre for Life History and Life Writing Research at the University of Sussex about women in colour history.
+In January 2024, a monograph on Gartside, with focus on the so-called "Barrow copy" of her Essay on Light and Shade was published, Mary Gartside, c.1755-1819: Abstract Visions of Colour.